Visiting the Gardens

 • Do not climb garden fixtures, trees or rocks, enter water areas, or step into garden beds for photos.

-• Japan House is not responsible for loss, theft, or damage to equipment.
+• Japan House is not responsible for loss, theft, or damage to personal belongings

 • Drone aerial photography must abide by University of Illinois public safety guidelines for drones